-The evaluations are driven by the Evaluations and Knowledge Management Department, which reports to the Expertise and Quality directorate
+The evaluations are driven by the Evaluations, Quality and Knowledge Management Department, which reports to the General Directorate of the Agency.

 LuxDev systematically recruits consultants and pays particular attention to the use of local expertise in the evaluation teams.
 The impartiality and independence of these evaluations facilitate the dissemination and use of lessons learned within the Agency.